co360/soda-hol/2-clone-git-repo-and-build-docker-image.md

 - Test the image by opening a browser and navigating to **localhost:3000**.
 If you see the following app, then you're ready to proceed to the next lab.

   ![todo app](images/2/todo-app.png)

+### Summary

+At this point, you have the starter application running in a docker container.
+If you test the app by adding some todos, you'll find that the todos are not saved.
+This is because the CRUD functionality for the REST API hasn't been added yet.
+You'll add that logic using the SODA APIs in the next lab.